hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 }
 ```

 This information enables to easily query NWBib data via lobid-resources by attaching [`inCollection.id:"http://lobid.org/resources/HT014176012#!"`](https://lobid.org/resources/search?q=inCollection.id%3A%22http%3A%2F%2Flobid.org%2Fresources%2FHT014176012%23%21%22) to a lobid-resources query.

-Basically, this is utilized to offer the web interface for NWBib at [https://nwbib.de](https://nwbib.de).
+This filter is utilized to offer the web interface for NWBib at [https://nwbib.de](https://nwbib.de).

 ## Spatial subject indexing without controlled values

 For years, subject indexing in NWBib has been done mainly by adding to a record the text strings of places the recources is about.
-It looked like this in the source data (see this [ZDB example](https://github.com/hbz/nwbib/wiki/Aktualisierung-der-NWBib-Systematik-Daten-in-der-ZDB#beispiel) to see how it looks in MARC21):
+It looked like this in the source data (see this [example](https://github.com/hbz/nwbib/wiki/Aktualisierung-der-NWBib-Systematik-Daten-in-der-ZDB#beispiel) for a MARC21 version):

 ```xml
 <datafield tag="700" ind1="n" ind2="1">